maxplush/flask-on-docker/README.md

 # Dockerizing Flask with Postgres, Gunicorn, and Nginx

 ## Overview
-This repository contains a containerized Flask web application that integrates with PostgreSQL, Gunicorn, and Nginx.
+This repo contains a containerized Flask web application that integrates with PostgreSQL, Gunicorn, and Nginx(using the full Instagram tech stack).
 The project follows a structured microservices architecture to provide a robust and scalable web service via this [tutorial](https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/).
 The application includes an image upload feature, which is shown in the gif below.

 ## Example Upload
 ![Uploading Image](example.gif)

----
+___

 ## Build Instructions
 To set up and run the Flask application within Docker, follow these steps: